 If you have 5 days in Hong Kong then a day trip to Macau should be at the top of your list.
-To really get the most of it, I would suggest swapping out day 3 or 4 for Day 5, as I recommend heading over to Macau via the ferry through the outer harbour around midday and returning around 8-9pm.
-(Click here for my full Macau Day Trip Post – coming soon!)
+To really get the most of it, I would suggest swapping out day 3 or 4 for Day 5, as I recommend heading over to Macau via the ferry through the outer harbor around midday and returning around 8-9pm.

 And there you have it folks.
 The Perfect Itinerary for Hong Kong (if I do say so myself!) to help you plan your 3, 4 or 5 days in Hong Kong and Macau complete with travel tips to help you get around, recommendations of where to stay on Kowloon peninsular or Hong Kong Island, and a day by day itinerary of things to do to help you see and do everything you want to during your stay.

 Oh, and if you enjoyed reading this Hong Kong travel guide and suggested itinerary please share on Facebook, tweet or pin – I’d really appreciate it!
 Click the P in the share bar for full size images!

 READY TO EXPLORE MORE OF SOUTHEAST ASIA?
 YOU MIGHT BE INTERESTED IN THESE RELATED POSTS